So you’re the proud owner of an RV. Congratulations! Way to go!

 IGen2200 has got 2 x 5V USB ports ideal for charging cameras, smartphones etc.

-A 20A circuit breaker is a great feature which prevents the generator from being damaged if you accidentally try to run it above the maximum load.
+A 20A circuit breaker is a great feature that prevents the generator from being damaged if you accidentally try to run it above the maximum load.

 Overall it is a high quality 2000-watt portable inverter generator.